EMG BIOFEEDBACK, INDICATIONS AND CONTRAINDICATIONS, ELECTRODE APPLICATION SITES

 Skin Preparation and Electrode Placement Sites for EMG Biofeedback

-Proper skin preparation and electrode positioning are essential elements in acquiring quality EMG measurements.
+Proper skin preparation and electrode positioning are essential for acquiring quality EMG measurements.

-While there are no general rules for skin preparations, the type of application and signal quality sought usually determines the extent of skin preparation.
-For example, given a targeted test condition if the movement is somewhat static or slow-moving and only qualitative reading is desired, a simple alcohol swab around the area of interest is sufficient.
-However, if dynamic conditions present risk of the introduction of movement artifacts like in walking, running or other planned accelerated movements, thorough preparation is required.
+While there are no general rules for skin preparations, the type of application and signal quality usually determine the extent of skin preparation.
+For example, given a targeted test condition, if the movement is somewhat static or slow-moving and only qualitative reading is desired, a simple alcohol swab around the area of interest is sufficient.
+However, if dynamic conditions present a risk of the introduction of movement artifacts like in walking, running, or other planned accelerated movements, thorough preparation is required.
 Skin preparation for surface electrodes usually involves removing the patient’s hair around the electrode site to improve electrode adhesion.

 Cleaning the skin then involves one of the following methods:

-• Strict use of alcohol swabs to clean the skin surface which is often sufficient in static EMG measurements.
+• Strict use of alcohol swabs to clean the skin surface is often sufficient for static EMG measurements.

-• Use of fine sandpaper to abrade the skin surface combined with alcohol swabbing to clean the dead skin, oil and or dirt to lower skin impedance.
+• Fine sandpaper is used to abrade the skin surface, combined with alcohol swabbing to clean dead skin, oil, and dirt to lower skin impedance.

-• Use of special abrasive and conductive pastes to remove dead skin and lower skin impedance.
+• Use special abrasive and conductive pastes to remove dead skin and lower skin impedance.

-The picture shows recommended differential electrode placement sites for both fine wire and surface EMG.
-These sites are well defined and are known as anatomical landmark sites.
+The picture shows recommended differential electrode placement sites for fine wire and surface EMG.
+These sites are well-defined and are known as anatomical landmark sites.

-The placements of these differential electrode pairs are always along the direction of the muscle fibers under study.
+The placements of these differential electrode pairs always follow the direction of the muscle fibers under study.

 • Electrodes should be placed as near to the muscle being monitored as possible,